BioMedLab-HM/biomed-iot/README.md

 ```
 <your-username> ALL=(ALL) NOPASSWD: ALL
 ```
-Make sure your system is up to date by running
+Make sure your system is up to date by executing
 ```
 sudo apt update
 sudo apt -y full-upgrade